Obadiah Bowne

-Obadiah Bowne (May 19, 1822 – April 27, 1874) was an American politician and a United States representative from New York.
+Obadiah Bowne (May 19, 1822 – April 27, 1874) was a 19th-century American politician who served one term as a United States representative from New York from 1851 to 1853.

 Biography

 Born in Staten Island, New York, Bowne attended private schools, and was a student at Princeton College from 1838 to 1840.

 Bowne's collateral ancestor was John Bowne, pioneer of North American religious liberty.